Justs-Viduss/Master-Thesis/README.md

 # Master-Thesis
-Research of Boosting Algorithms Versus Traditional Methods in Credit Card Fraud Detection Across Varied Datasets
+Title: Boosting Algorithms for Credit Card Fraud Detection Across Varied Datasets

+How to use repository: